-- MoU works well in the BSR; to be applied elsewhere?? - Better coordination of safety authorities is needed. - Decision-makers should be actively supplied with accurate information on DG transport. - Maritime & port IT systems not well enough connected. - Regulations should be adapted to BSR conditions when possible. - The human factor can be affected by up-todate training, knowledge and the use of modern equipment. - Work to improve safety of DG transport needs to continue with emphasis on preventive measures.
+MoU works well in the BSR; to be applied

+- Decision-makers should be actively supplied with accurate information on DG transport. - Maritime & port IT systems not well enough connected. - Regulations should be adapted to BSR conditions when possible. - The human factor can be affected by up-todate training, knowledge and the use of modern equipment. - Work to improve safety of DG transport needs to continue with emphasis on preventive measures.